Makettiauto/Drone-detector-3000/README.md

-# Drone-detector-3000
+# Drone-Detector-3000

-A drone detector build using the AD8317 demodulating logaritmic amplifier and the ESP32 microcontroller.
+A drone detector project built using the AD8317 demodulating logarithmic amplifier and the ESP32 microcontroller.

 # Context

-Every modern soilder should have a drone detector due to the rapid change in warfare.
-The only task of this kind of detecor is to give the soilder time to seek shelter or mount a defence against the danger.
-The detector does not need to demodulate the signal.
-Instead it only needs to detect a emitter that somewhat resembles a drone signal and infrom the soilder about it.
+Due to the rapid evolution of modern warfare, personal drone detection has become essential.
+The primary objective of this device is to provide the soldier with enough warning time to seek shelter or mount a defense.
+The detector does not need to fully demodulate the signal; instead, it detects RF emitters that exhibit characteristics resembling a drone signal and alerts the user immediately.

-# My solution
+# My Solution
+This solution utilizes the AD8317 demodulating logarithmic amplifier and an ESP32 microcontroller, alongside an OLED display, a buzzer, and status LEDs.

+The device performs two main functions:

+Signal Monitoring: It displays the aggregate signal strength (in dBm) within the 1 MHz – 10 GHz frequency range.

-My solution uses the the AD8317 demodulating logaritmic amplifier and the ESP32 microcontroller along side a OLED display, buzzer and leds.
-The detector informs the user of the summed strength of the signals in the 1MHz - 10GHz frequency range in the unit dBm.
-It also warns the user if speficily a drone signal is detected by calculating the signal strength average, standard deviation of the signal peaks and the peak to average ratio.
+Drone Identification: It specifically warns the user if a drone signature is detected.
+This is achieved by analyzing the average signal strength, the standard deviation of signal peaks, and the Peak-to-Average Ratio (PAPR).